Conformalized Decision Risk Assessment: Additional Experiment Details

-As for the evaluation metric, \Cref{alg:rank} outlines the generic procedure for computing empirical confidence rankings in a single trial.
-In the synthetic setting, this procedure is repeated over \(T = 1 \times 10^2\) independent trials with $\ell = 1 \times 10^3$ test data points.
-Meanwhile, in the real-world setting, the evaluation is performed rolling over \(T = 12\) periods, spanning from 2010 to 2022.
-Each trial uses a two-year window (24 months) of data, which is sequentially split into training, calibration, and testing sets in an \(8\!:\!8\!:\!8\) ratio.
-The reported error is the \textit{standard error of the mean (SEM)}, computed as the standard deviation of the metric across trials divided by \(\sqrt{T}\).
+\Cref{tab:exp1-metrics} summarizes three evaluation metrics used in our experiments.
+The reporting standards for the metrics are their means $\pm$ standard deviations across $T = 100$ repeated trials.

-\section{Additional Experiment Results}
+\Cref{alg:rank} outlines the generic procedure for computing empirical confidence rankings.
+In the synthetic setting, this procedure is repeated over $T = 1 \times 10^2$ independent trials with $\ell = 1 \times 10^3$ test data points; In the real-world setting, the evaluation is performed rolling over $T = 12$ periods, spanning from 2010 to 2022.
+Each trial uses a two-year window (24 months) of data, which is sequentially split into training, calibration, and testing sets in an $8~:~8~:~8$ ratio.

-\paragraph{Conservativesness vs. Accuracy Tradeoff} In this section, we first present three additional insights based on the results shown in \Cref{fig:syn-results}, followed by full experimental results.
+\subsection{Additional Experiment Results}